Thursday, July 24, 2014

 "La Jaula de Oro,"

-including best cast in Cannes 2013,
+including the best cast in Cannes 2013,

 and the Ariel awards in Mexico, including best picture, best first work, best actor, and best supporting actor.